 Ringworm of the scalp, (tinea capitis), is treated differently than other types of ringworm.
 If you think you have tinea capitis, don't hesitate to visit your doctor.
 You may be prescribed an oral medication, a prescription shampoo and/or an over-the-counter shampoo containing selenium sulfide [source: Cleveland Clinic].

 Because ringworm is so common, it makes identifying and treating your condition fairly quick and easy.
 If you follow your treatment plan, you're likely to banish this itchy fungus and keep it from worming its way back into your life.
-For more information, follow the links on the next page.
+For more information, follow the links below.